Hockey One: COVID-19 pandemic

 Following a successful first season of the Sultana Bran Hockey One in 2019, the second edition was anticipated for commencement in late 2020.
 However, due to the COVID-19 pandemic, the league's second season was postponed until 2021.
 The decision was made by the Hockey One board on 24 March 2020 following consultations with Hockey Australia and the seven member associations in the league, all of which being unable to financially support the program later in the year.

 The postponement was not only made to benefit associations financially, but also on account of restrictions put into place by the Government of Australia, which prohibited mass-gatherings and sporting events.
 The league went on to postpone the second season to October 2022, owing to divergent state border restrictions in place across the country in late 2021.

 Format

-Seven teams will compete in a round-robin tournament with home and away matches, played from late September to mid November, with the top four teams advancing to the finals round at a pre-determined location.
+From 2019 to 2025, seven teams competed in a round-robin tournament with home and away matches, played from late September to mid November or early December, with the top four teams advancing to a finals round.

+As of 2026, the format is unknown after the introduction of an eighth team.

 Teams

-The seven teams to compete in the Sultana Bran Hockey One come from Australia's states and territories, with the Northern Territory being the only team absent.
+The following eight teams compete in the league.
+From 2019 to 2025, seven teams competed in the league, with the Melbourne Cobras introduced in 2026.